- This event has passed.

 Sponsored by Monarch Center for Autism, STAR Autism Support, and VizZle

 Get a CE Certificate for this edWebinar Learn more

 Because most students with autism are visual learners, they benefit from the consistent use of customized visual supports.
 In this edWebinar, explore three categories of visual supports: Visual Instruction (adapting instruction so it is presented visually), Visual Organization (using visuals to organize activities and daily schedules), and Visual Expression (using visuals to facilitate expressive communication).
 We will examine how to effectively use visual supports in school, at home and in the community to optimize students’ participation in all aspects of their day.
 The presenters:

 - Review visual supports that can be effectively used in the classroom<

 - Examine real-life applications of visual supports (photos and videos) for use in the community and at home

 - Demonstrate how to organize activities and transitions to promote students’ success

 - Discuss the benefits of using assistive technology

 Real-life examples, tips, strategies, and resources will be shared during the presentation.
-This edWebinar will be of interest to preK-12 teachers, librarians, school leaders, paraprofessionals, therapists, and specialists.
-Time will be provided for a question and answer session.
+This recorded edWebinar will be of interest to preK-12 teachers, librarians, school leaders, paraprofessionals, therapists, and specialists.

 About the Presenters